filipni/software-engineering-project/README.md

 # Software-Engineering-Project
-Repository for the course DAT255/DIT543 at Chalmers University of Technology.
+Repository for "Lag Filip" for the course DAT255/DIT543 at Chalmers University of Technology.

 ## Deliverables
 All deliverables can be found in the documents folder.